Generation Z & The Fast Fashion Paradox

 Advertisement

-Rental fashion is on the rise too: US-based startup, Rent the Runway, which allows members to rent high-end pieces, recently earned a billion-dollar valuation.
+Rental fashion is on the rise too, with US-based startup Rent the Runway, which allows members to hire high-end pieces, recently earning a billion-dollar valuation.
 But is Gen Z on board?
 "I feel like it's a little far-fetched for some people for it to catch on in the mainstream," says Tolly, "but I'm obviously not against it and I think in the occasion-wear and luxury sector, there’s a real market for it."
-Mary considered the option for her junior prom (where, in a perfect embodiment of the Gen Z paradox, one classmate showed up in a bin bag to protest throwaway fashion, while another spent hundreds on a dress unlikely ever to be worn again).
-Although she eventually opted for a dress she found for $55, she admits she probably won’t rewear it and would "100%" consider renting in the future.
+Mary considered the option for her Year 11 prom (where, in a perfect embodiment of the Gen Z paradox, one classmate showed up in a bin bag to protest throwaway fashion, while another spent hundreds on a dress unlikely ever to be worn again).
+Although she eventually opted for a dress she found for £45, she admits she probably won’t rewear it and would "100%" consider renting in the future.

 Despite these promising strides, social media is still king among this age group and right now the fast fashion brands are dominating those platforms, offering pieces that are affordable, on trend and influencer-endorsed.
-"Gen Zers do care about sustainable fashion, but they need brands to step up and offer them support to ensure that they can purchase sustainably without having to compromise on the look, feel and functionality of products," says Rhiannon.
+"Gen Z do care about sustainable fashion but they need brands to step up and offer them support to ensure they can purchase sustainably without having to compromise on the look, feel and functionality of products," says Rhiannon.

-Eco-friendly fashion brand, Reformation has nailed that Insta-friendly aesthetic and personable tone of voice; it’s a lot more expensive than Boohoo but its highly covetable items, worn by the likes of Kaia Gerber and Bella Hadid, are perfect candidates for "co-sharing".
-Meanwhile, emerging YouTubers whose niche is sustainable fashion or streamlined capsule wardrobes are an antidote to the endless hauls, and Connie and Mary admit that if eco-friendly brands and secondhand sellers partnered with their favorite influencers, their interest would be piqued.
+Eco-friendly fashion brand Reformation (which recently opened a store in Notting Hill) has nailed that Insta-friendly aesthetic and personable tone of voice; it’s a lot more expensive than Boohoo but its highly covetable items, worn by the likes of Kaia Gerber and Bella Hadid, are perfect candidates for "co-sharing".
+Meanwhile, emerging YouTubers whose niche is sustainable fashion or streamlined capsule wardrobes are an antidote to the endless hauls, while Connie and Mary admit that if eco-friendly brands and secondhand sellers partnered with their favourite influencers, their interest would be piqued.

 For those advocating a slower approach to shopping, there’s an exciting opportunity to find fresh ways to tap into Gen Z’s interest in sustainability, taking to the online platforms they live on and learning to speak their language.
 But as scientists warn that we have only a few years to halt irreversible environmental damage – and fashion continues to be a key contributor – it’s a matter of getting it right, fast.